OpenNMT/OpenNMT-py/README.md

     - Supports loading data in a separate process.
     - It is not used by OpenNMT.
 Also a bit unclear how it interfaces with torchtext.

+### Performance

+1. Currently the multiprocessing queue is set up so that only one process (the trainer) communicates with the GPU.
+   The dataloader process delivers minibatches as CPU tensors via the multiprocessing queue.
+   This is a workaround for the fact that our computing cluster was configured with the GPU compute mode set to `Exclusive_Process`, which limits access to a single process per card.
+   The downside is limited performance: if the data is already on the GPU, inter-process communication is very fast.